Bandiggo/Assignment-2-PROG3175/README.md

 - Navigate to Assignment-2-PROG3175\Assignment 1 PROG3175 Console App AK from terminal
 - Run the following code: dotnet run
 - Follow the steps to get your greeting

+### Why MIT License?
+- Permissive & Open-Source Friendly – Others can use, modify, and distribute my API with minimal restrictions.
+- Allows Commercial Use – Companies can use my API in their projects without needing to open-source their own code.
+- Simple & Easy to Understand – No complex legal requirements.
+- Protects Me from Liability – Users can't hold me responsible for any issues they face while using my API.